RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 anyone who can access the Lens3 configuration file, may be prepared as an administrator.

-We assume RedHat/Rocky 8.8 and Golang 1.22 at this writing (in Aug 2024).
+IT IS HIGHLY RECOMMENDED THE SERVER HOST IS NOT OPEN FOR USERS.

-It is highly recommended the server host is not open for users.
+We assume RedHat/Rocky 8.10 and Golang 1.22 at this writing (in Aug 2024).

 * Services and thier ports
   * HTTP Proxy (port=433)